Introduce account versioning for smart contracts so upgrading the VM or introducing new VMs can be easier.

 In relation to the above “Specification” section, we have defined the base account versioning layer.
 The base account versioning layer is already useful by itself and can handle most EVM improvements.
 Below we define two specifications that can be deployed separately, which improves functionality of base layer account versioning.

 Note that this section is provided only for documentation purpose.
-When “enabling EIP-1702”, those extensions should not be enabled unless the extension EIP is also included.
+When “enabling EIP-1702”, those extensions should not be enabled unless the extension specification is also included.

-- EIP-2138: Account Versioning Extension for Contract Creation Transaction
+- 44-VERTXN: Account Versioning Extension for Contract Creation Transaction

-- EIP-2139: Account Versioning Extension for CREATE and CREATE2
+- 45-VEROP: Account Versioning Extension for CREATE and CREATE2

-This section defines how other EIPs might use this account versioning EIP.
+This section defines how other EIP/ECIPs might use this account versioning specification.
 Note that currently we only define the usage template for base layer.

-Account versioning is usually applied directly to a hard fork meta EIP.
-EIPs in the hard fork are grouped by the virtual machine type, for example, EVM and eWASM.
+Account versioning is usually applied directly to a hard fork meta.
+EIP/ECIPs in the hard fork are grouped by the virtual machine type, for example, EVM and eWASM.
 For each of them, we define: